 Del Frisco’s Double Eagle Steak House has 16 locations coast to coast so if you’re looking to make an entree out of bacon, you shouldn’t have to travel too far.

-The thick-cut Nueske’s bacon au poivre comes with a bourbon molasses glaze and topped off with coarsely ground pepper and completed with thinly sliced pickled Fresno chilies.
+The thick-cut Nueske’s bacon au poivre comes with a bourbon molasses glaze and is topped off with coarsely ground pepper and completed with thinly sliced pickled Fresno chilies.

 When we say thick, we’re talking about 1/2 inch of juicy, tender pork belly.
 Del Frisco’s also known for their extensive wine list so pairing this with a nice wine gives you a well-balanced bacon dish.
 You may even be doubling down if you’re doing a keto diet!